-Rather, this exercise involves opening your mouth as wide as possible, as if you were impersonating a roaring tiger, and subsequently sticking your tongue out past your teeth.
-Stick your tongue out almost as if you were trying to lick your own chin.
+Rather, this exercise involves opening your mouth as wide as possible, as if you were impersonating a roaring tiger and subsequently sticking your tongue out past your teeth.
+Stick your tongue out almost as if you were trying to lick your chin.

 By lifting the uvula, you’re making the throat’s back wall muscles stronger.
-Hold the position for 5 seconds and complete a set of 10.
+Hold the position for five seconds and complete a set of 10.

 Can you touch your nose with your tongue?
-Don’t worry if you can’t because this exercise works either way.
+If you can’t, don’t worry, this exercise works either way.

 Pretend you can touch your nose and stick out your tongue, stretching it upwards toward the nose.
-Hold the position for 5 seconds.
+Hold the position for five seconds.
 Do two sets of 10.

-The aforementioned 2009 study that found an average of 39% reduction in OSA symptoms focused on the role of the tongue, which often collapses back into the throat.
+A 2009 study that found an average of 39 percent reduction in OSA symptoms focused on the role of the tongue, which often collapses back into the throat.
 By strengthening the tongue, you can help avoid this occurring while you sleep.

 Soft Palate Stretches and Breathing

 The roof of the mouth, or the soft palate, also plays a role in sleep apnea.
-In fact, palate surgery is sometimes used to relieve OSA symptoms.
+Palate surgery is sometimes used to relieve OSA symptoms.
 What we’re proposing here isn’t surgery, but rather using exercise to strengthen the soft palate.

 - Open your mouth as wide as you can, as if you were saying ‘ah.’
 Hold it for 20 seconds, close your mouth and relax.
 Repeat this for a set of 10.

-- Breathe in through your nose, close the mouth, and exhale through your lips.
-You should feel a bit of push back from your throat.
+- Breathe in through your nose, close your mouth, and exhale through your lips.
+You should feel a bit of pushback from your throat.